-Across Northern Ireland, figures show that during the quarter ending 30 June 2020, over a third (34%) of carers who were offered a carers' reassessment were caring for someone in the Older People client group.
+Across Northern Ireland, figures show that during the quarter ending 30 September 2020, about a third (32%) of carers who were offered a carers' reassessment were caring for someone in the Older People client group.

-Reassessment offers to carers caring for someone in the both the Family and Child Care / Children with Disabilities and the Physical Disability and Sensory Impairment client groups accounted for 22%.
-The Learning Disability client group accounted for 16% of offers and 6% were made to those caring for someone in the Mental Health client group (including CAMHS).
+Reassessment offers to carers caring for someone in the Learning Disability client group accounted for 29% of the total carers' reassessment offered.
+The Family and Child Care / Children with Disabilities and the Physical Disability and Sensory Impairment client groups accounted for 19% and 13% respectively of the carers' reassessments offered.

+7% of carers who were offered a carers' reassessment were caring for someone in the Mental Health client group.
 Less than 1% of offers of a carer's reassessment were made to carers caring for someone in the Other unspecified client groups (Figure 14).